QRouland/SGTool/README.md

 # SGTool

-SGTool is a library and tool for analyze of the replay of the Stormgate game.
+SGTool is a WIP library and tool for analyze of the replay of the Stormgate game.

 # Acknowledgement

 [shroudstone](https://github.com/acarapetis/shroudstone) : A project with similar goal wrote in python.
-We thank them for part of the reverse engineering notabally the protobuf schema also used this project.
+We thank them notabally for part of the reverse engineering of the protobuf schema.

 # Disclamer